bitromortac/lndmanage/README.md

     info                displays info on channels and nodes lncli               execute lncli
-    openchannels        opens multiple channels with UTXO control
+    openchannels        opens multiple channels with UTXO control update-fees         optimize the fees on your channels to increase revenue and to automatically rebalance

 ```

 ## Info Command